muratk3n/thirdwave/en/README.md

 ---

 When I was a kid for a while I was obsessed with knife and axe throwing.
-Took me a while to realize u have to control the flip so the tip hits the target.
+Then learned u have to control the flip so the tip hits the target.

 ---